jeremymv2/chef-ha-migration/README.md

 This assumes a newly installed Chef HA backend cluster is available and not yet populated with data.

-#### Create an Organization on one of the Front End nodes of the new HA cluster
+#### Create an Organization and Backup admin user on one of the Front End nodes of the new HA cluster

 ```
 sudo chef-server-ctl user-create backup Bob Backup backup@example.com securepassword --filename backupkey.pem